xibosignage/xibo-manual/source/en/users_notifications.md

 - Use the **Interrupt** option to automatically redirect Users to a page that will show the Notification in full.

 {tip}
-Useful for important User messages.
+This option is useful for important User messages.
 Users would need to click on Continue to carry on navigating the CMS.

 Ensure that **Enable Email Alerts** has been enabled from the **Maintenance** tab on the **Administration Settings** page.
 If you are unsure, speak to your Administrator.
 {/tip}